rohitvasudevan/react-to-do/README.md

 • Filter tasks showing in the to-do list by their categories, via selecting on the sidebar;
 • Authorization: user cannot access home page before login, neither login page after logged.

+Observation

-Observation: currently, the "edit task" and adding or removing categories functionalities are not implemented, since I considered it wouldn't contribute that much to my personal learning, and would be very time consuming.
+Currently, the "edit task" and adding or removing categories functionalities are not implemented, since I considered it wouldn't contribute that much to my personal learning, and would be very time consuming.
 Maybe I'll implement this later on.

 Usage

 If you want to try this project yourself:

 Install Node on your machine, via https://nodejs.org/en/.